1 Legal framework

 7.6 What are the respective obligations and liabilities of buyer and seller during the transaction, and what are the consequences of any breach?

-The seller will agree that it is the sole and absolute legal and beneficial owner of the aircraft and, upon delivery, will transfer the aircraft to the buyer with a full title guarantee.
-Possible mortgages, charges, pledges, liens and other encumbrances created by seller, as well as the aircraft's damage history and the payment terms, will be handled commercially, and the buyer will be obliged to meet the agreed commercial requirements.
+The possible mortgage, charge, pledge, lien or other encumbrance created by seller, as well as damage history and payment terms, will be handled commercially and the buyer will be obliged to settle the agreed commercial requirements.

 7.7 What charges, fees or taxes arise from the conclusion of an aircraft sale and purchase?
 Are there sales tax exemptions – for example, if the aircraft is being sold to an operator that will continue to use the aircraft to generate revenue?

-Unless the parties can benefit from government incentives and exemptions, agreements signed in Turkey are subject to stamp duty imposed on the highest aggregate value arising from the agreement at a rate of 0.948% of such amount.
-For agreements signed outside Turkey, stamp duty becomes payable if and when the document is presented to a Turkish authority.
+Unless the parties benefit from government incentives or exemptions, agreements which are signed in Türkiye are subject to stamp duty imposed on the highest aggregate amount specified in the agreement, at the rate of 0.948% of such amount.
+For agreements that are signed outside of Türkiye, such stamp duty will become payable if and when the document is presented to any authority in Türkiye.

 7.8 What other considerations should be borne in mind when conducting a sale and purchase of an aircraft in your jurisdiction?